grepme/CMPUT404-assignment-css-hell/README.md

 Part 2
 ======
 Restrictions, use Python 2.7?
 Alright, it's programmed in Flask.
+To Run:

 ```
     python Part2.py